zndr27/repo_viz/README.md

 ## Usage

-Once the app starts you'll be prompted to provide an access token.
+When the app starts you'll be prompted to provide an <a href="https://dagshub.com/user/settings/tokens">access token</a>.

 ![image1](https://i.ibb.co/kB8dxwj/image.png)